 For the software layer, the following parameters need to consider and check:

 User Experience Testing

 To user experience, the following parameters are considered as part of testing:

 Response times for various queries

 Automated problem reporting

-Before starting with Infrastructure testing, the stakeholders should think about continuous configuration automation (SCM Tools) to automate the setup for Operating System and Software so that the possibility of errors is minimized, thereby reducing Testing and Trouble Shooting overhead for newly provided infrastructure.
+Before starting with Infrastructure testing, the stakeholders should think about continuous configuration automation (SCM Tools) to automate the setup for Operating System and Software.
+The possibility of errors is minimized, thereby reducing Testing and Trouble Shooting overhead for newly provided infrastructure.

-Automated Configuration Management is desired for infrastructure provisioning to minimize manual mistakes and speed up delivery of ready to use infrastructure.
-Responsible Teams for given service layers should evaluate State of the Art Tools like below in Figure 2:
+Automated Configuration Management is desired for infrastructure provisioning to minimize manual mistakes and speed up ready-to-use infrastructure.
+Responsible Teams for given service layers should evaluate the State of the Art Tools like below in Figure 2:

 In the meantime, if you would like to know more about Infrastructure testing or Performetriks, please contact us here.